Types of Target Fields in Import Scenarios

 Text Box with a Key Value

-The target field on the MYOB Advanced form may be a text box that holds a key value.
+The target field on the MYOB Acumatica form may be a text box that holds a key value.
 Two examples of key fields are Customer ID on the Customers (AR303000) form, and Reference Nbr on the Invoices and Memos (AR301000) form.

 The way you specify the value for key fields depends on your goal and the auto-numbering settings of the records that you are importing.
 For more information and examples of mapping key fields, see Key Fields and Search in Import Scenarios.